 served as a staff member at Kendall Betts Horn Camp.
 As a clinician, she has performed and presented at many conferences, including the 2016 International Brass Festival at the University of Florida School of Music at Gainesville, Erie County Music Educators Association Western New York Conference Day, NAfME Eastern Division Conference, and NYSSMA Winter Conference.

-Lauren is presently pursuing a Doctor of Musical Arts degree in Horn Performance and Literature with a Minor in Music Education and a
+Lauren holds a Doctor of Musical Arts degree in Horn Performance and Literature with a Minor in Music Education and a

-Performer's Certificate at the Eastman School of Music where she was awarded
+Performer's Certificate from the Eastman School of Music where she was awarded

 the prestigious Teaching Assistant Prize in 2013 for excellence in collegiate